 In an attempt to make a homogenous study cohort Shahait used a cohort that consisted of 664 men who had received surgery (RP) with or without adjuvant radiation (n = 310) or radiation therapy (RT) alone (n = 354) for local disease and had progressed to metastatic disease between 2010 and 2018.

-At the time when the study group developed metastasis, men in the surgical group (RP) were younger, had a lower prostate-specific antigen (PSA) level at prostate cancer diagnosis (7.8 vs 10.9 ng/mL; <.0001), and were more likely to have a Gleason score greater than or equal to 8 (64.5% vs. 54.5%; = .0089).
-The men in the radiation group (PR) also had lower PSA levels at the time of metastasis compared with those in the radiation group (6.4 vs. 17.2 ng/mL; <.0001).
-The group treated with radiation was more likely to receive androgen-deprivation therapy (ADT) before metastasis compared with the RP group (76% vs. 60.7%; <.0001).
+At the time when the study group developed metastasis, men in the surgical group (RP) were younger, had a lower prostate-specific antigen (PSA) level at prostate cancer diagnosis (7.8 vs 10.9 ng/mL; P <.0001), and were more likely to have a Gleason score greater than or equal to 8 (64.5% vs. 54.5%; P = .0089).
+The men in the radiation group (PR) also had lower PSA levels at the time of metastasis compared with those in the radiation group (6.4 vs. 17.2 ng/mL; P <.0001).
+The group treated with radiation was more likely to receive androgen-deprivation therapy (ADT) before metastasis compared with the RP group (76% vs. 60.7%; P <.0001).

 Notwithstanding the inherent selection bias when choosing the type of local treatment because of unmeasured confounding variables, the results add to a growing body of evidence that supports the benefit of extirpation of the primary disease on OS after developing metastatic disease, the researchers concluded in their poster.